 8.20 Within Tranent Town Centre there are few empty properties above shops with most space occupied by residential accommodation.
 Where there is vacant accommodation it is most beneficial for the town centre to have it occupied by people to encourage additional use and spend within the town centre.
-The proposal to investigate repositioning Well Wynd should be undertaken to establish its feasibility.
+The proposal to investigate the repositioning of Well Wynd should be undertaken to establish its feasibility.
 The potential to develop further small sites to attract new people to live in the town centre is a desirable objective to support a sustainable and vibrant community in the town centre.

-Tranent Town Centre Strategy: Acti on 10 Improve Ad cess to the T own Centre Action and Location Lead and Joint Working Next Steps Timescale: Short Medium Long Ongoing Progress Encourage pedestrian and cycle access to Tranent town centre ELC Road Services / ELC Housing Services Investigate the feasibility of widening sections of the backsides lanes to encourage greater use of footpath access to the High Street.
-Consider environmental improvement to other path routes to the town centre Early work to identify land ownership on one side of the backsides path has commenced.
+Tranent Town Centre Strategy: A Action 10 Improve Ad cess to the T own Centre

+Action and Lead and Joint Next Steps Timescale: Progress

+Location Working Short

+Medium

+Long

+Ongoing

+Encourage ELC Road Investigate the Early work to

+pedestrian and Services / ELC feasibility of identify land

+cycle access to Housing Services widening sections ownership on

+Tranent town of the backsides one side of the

+centre lanes to encourage backsides path

+greater use of has

+footpath access to commenced.

+the High Street.

+Consider

+environmental

+improvement to

+other path routes to

+the town centre